Fraudulent Websites

 ThreatNG's external assessment features are valuable in evaluating the risks associated with fraudulent websites:

 • Web Application Hijack Susceptibility: ThreatNG analyzes the externally accessible parts of web applications to identify potential entry points for attackers.
-This is important because attackers might hijack parts of a legitimate web application to redirect users to a fraudulent site or to inject fraudulent elements.
+This is important because attackers may hijack parts of a legitimate web application to redirect users to a fraudulent site or inject malicious elements.

-• Subdomain Takeover Susceptibility: ThreatNG assesses a website's susceptibility to subdomain takeovers by analyzing subdomains, DNS records, and SSL certificate statuses.
+• Subdomain Takeover Susceptibility: ThreatNG evaluates a website's susceptibility to subdomain takeovers by examining its subdomains, DNS records, and SSL certificate statuses.
 Attackers sometimes use compromised subdomains to host fraudulent websites, making this assessment essential.

-• Brand Damage Susceptibility: ThreatNG uses attack surface intelligence, digital risk intelligence, ESG Violations, Sentiment and Financials, and Domain Intelligence (including Domain Name Permutations and Web3 Domains).
+• Brand Damage Susceptibility: ThreatNG utilizes attack surface intelligence, digital risk intelligence, ESG Violations, Sentiment Analysis, and Financial Data, as well as domain intelligence (including Domain Name Permutations and Web3 Domains).
 Fraudulent websites can severely damage an organization's brand reputation, and ThreatNG's assessment helps understand and mitigate this risk.

 3. Reporting